spencercarnage/personal/src/content/blog/tailwind-codemod.md

 file to see all of the different iterations.
 These files will help us to write our codemod that will update them.

-The entire contents of `tailwind-codemod/analysis.mjs` are below, and have been commented to explain each step.
+With this approach, we can create `tailwind-codemod/analysis.mjs`.
+Here are the contents of `tailwind-codemod/analysis.mjs` commented to explain each step:

 ```
 import fs from 'node:fs/promises';